Olive oil nutritional fact

 The amount of polyphenols contained in olive oil depends on various factors, such as the growing area and the degree of ripeness of the olives, and can vary between 40 – 1000 mg per kg of olive oil (Scoditti et al., 2014).

-Possibly the most important polyphenols in olive oil are hydroxytyrosol and oleuropein.
-These two polyphenols are very powerful antioxidants (Officioso et al., 2016; Scoditti et al., 2014).
+Possibly the most essential polyphenols in olive oil are hydroxytyrosol and oleuropein.
+These two polyphenols are potent antioxidants (Officioso et al., 2016; Scoditti et al., 2014).

 Vitamin E